angelmanzur/Room_for_dessert/README.md

 ## Running some model
 ### Flavor Matching
 To find ingredients with a similar flavor profile, I trained a word 2 vector model.
-To do this we need to further clean the dataset, as flour is not a flavor.To do this I applied another filter to the ingredient data to set to label items that are needed in the recipe but do not add flavors to the dessert; for example: flour, food coloring, water, baking soda.
+To do this we need to further clean the dataset, as flour, for one, is not a flavor.
+I applied another filter to the ingredient data set to label items that are needed in the recipe but do not add flavors to the dessert; for example: flour, food coloring, water, and baking soda.

 But we are not done yet, as some ingredients are referenced with different words; for example, confectioners sugar can also be referenced as icing sugar or powdered sugar, and vanilla extract may also be referenced as pure vanilla extract.
 I applied several filters and renamed some ingredients with more generic names.
 For example, instant coffee, espresso coffee, and dark coffee were all replaced with coffee.